Jake Scheiner: College

 Scheiner enrolled at Santa Rosa Junior College, where he played college baseball.
 Scheiner redshirted as a freshman at Santa Rosa in 2015.
 In 2016, as a redshirt freshman, he hit .402/.486/.674 with 51 runs, eight home runs, and 61 runs batted in (RBIs) in 184 at bats over 47 games.
 He was named Big 8 Most Valuable Player, NorCal Player of the Year, First Team All-American, and State Championship MVP.

 Scheiner then received a Division I scholarship and transferred to the University of Houston to play for the Houston Cougars, as he majored in psychology.
 In 2017 in 63 games, Scheiner slashed .346 (fourth in the American Athletic Conference)/.432(fourth)/.667(leading the conference) in 243 at-bats with 50 runs (second), 18 doubles (third), three triples (sixth), and 18 home runs, 64 RBIs, and 12 hit by pitch—all leading the conference, while playing shortstop, third base, and second base.
 He was named American Athletic Conference Co-Player of the Year, and was a consensus All-American.

 Professional career

 Philadelphia Phillies

 Scheiner was selected by the Philadelphia Phillies in the fourth round of the 2017 Major League Baseball draft.
-He signed with the Phillies, and was assigned to the Williamsport Crosscutters of the Low–A New York–Penn League, where in 2017 he batted .250 with 14 doubles (ninth in the league), four home runs, 19 RBIs, and seven hit by pitch (third) in 236 at-bats over 61 games.
+He signed with the Phillies, and was assigned to the Williamsport Crosscutters of the Low–A New York–Penn League, where in 2017 he batted .250 with 14 doubles (ninth in the league), four home runs, 19 RBI, and seven hit by pitch (third) in 236 at-bats over 61 games.

 In 2018, Scheiner played for the Lakewood BlueClaws of the Single–A South Atlantic League.
-He hit .296/.372 in 463 at-bats with 30 doubles (fifth in the league), five triples (seventh), 13 home runs, 67 RBIs (sixth), and 49 walks (fifth) in 122 games, and was named a South Atlantic League Mid-Season All-Star and Post-season All Star.
+He hit .296/.372 in 463 at-bats with 30 doubles (fifth in the league), five triples (seventh), 13 home runs, 67 RBI (sixth), and 49 walks (fifth) in 122 games, and was named a South Atlantic League Mid-Season All-Star and Post-season All Star.
 He began 2019 with the Clearwater Threshers of the High–A Florida State League.